Updated: December 29, 2025

 Mistakes to Avoid With Penalty Abatement

 When you're trying to get penalties removed from your account, you may want to avoid paying the penalties.
-If you have unpaid taxes or penalties, you can request a Collection Due Process (CDP) hearing which gives you a chance to explain your situation to the IRS.
-If you don't have an unpaid balance, you cannot request a CDP so you lose out on this potentially valuable angle.
+If you meet certain criteria (such as the IRS sending a Final Notice of Intent to Levy), you can request a Collection Due Process (CDP) hearing which gives you a chance to explain your situation to the IRS.

 If you're applying for reasonable cause on a failure-to-file penalty, make sure that you don't claim financial hardship or reliance on a tax professional.
 The IRS will not accept either of these two excuses as reasonable cause in this situation, and the agency has won many court cases fighting this issue.